Rules of the ARIAC Prize Competition 2021

 Software interfaces will be made publicly available that will allow the Participants to control the robot.
-There will be a qualifier in the April 2020 timeframe with the final competition occurring in mid-May 2020.
+There will be a qualifier in the April 2021 timeframe with the final competition occurring in mid-to-late-May 2021.
 The competition will be performed virtually in the cloud, so physical attendance is not required to compete.
 NIST is proposing a workshop to a major robotics conference to allow the winning Participants to present their approaches; details, when available, will be posted to the official challenge website.

 Dates of the Competition:

 Up to three winners will be selected.
 The Prize Purse for the ARIAC Prize Competition is a total of $17,500.
 In addition, each winner may be able to select any one representative from their team to present their results at a robotics conference in 2021 in a workshop dedicated to the ARIAC competition.
 NIST may be able to provide travel funds subject to availability.
 The number of winners will be fewer than three if there are fewer than three Participants that qualify for the competition.
 The Prize Purse may increase, but will not decrease.
 Any increases in the Prize Purse will be posted on the Event Website.
 NIST reserves the right to announce additional winners of non-cash prizes.